bmd1905/vietnamese-ocr/README.md

 This project is about Optical Character Recognition (OCR) in Vietnamese texts.
 It uses PaddleOCR and VietOCR frameworks to achieve this.
 PaddleOCR is a popular OCR framework that provides a wide range of OCR models and tools.
 VietOCR is a popular framework for Vietnamese OCR task, based on Transformer OCR architecture.

+>Note that: this model is just a compiling model, which means that I have simply gathered scripts from models in order to create a cohesive and comprehensive result.
+The end-to-end project will be started in the near future.

 # Outline

 1. Text Detection